watson-developer-cloud/speech-to-text-nodejs/README.md

     $ npm install
     ```

-4. Then, build the browser application using Browserify:
+4. Then, build the browser application using [Browserify][browserify]:
     ```sh
     $ npm run build
     ```